2016 Duck Commander 500: Driver comments

-Busch said after the race that life is "pretty darn good, I’ll tell you that.
-I’ve got a great wife, a great son and I’m having a blast, living the dream with Adam Stevens (crew chief) and these guys, and Joe (Gibbs, JGR owner) and JD (Gibbs, JGR co-chairman), thinking about you guys back at home and of course Coy (Gibbs, JGR COO) is here with us.
-Everybody back at the shop has been building great race cars, they’ve been doing a great job for us.
-The crew chiefs here have been really working together, gelling together and putting everything together.
-It’s just fun, right now it’s all clicking and going together.”
+After the race, Busch stated that he was satisfied with his personal and professional situation.
+He noted his relationships with his wife, his son, crew chief Adam Stevens, and the organization's leadership, including Joe Gibbs, JD Gibbs, and Coy Gibbs.
+Busch attributed the team's performance to the work of the staff at the shop and the cooperation between the crew chiefs.

 After a runner-up finish, Dale Earnhardt Jr. said that "we need a win.
 We'd love to get a win.
 I know our fans want a win real bad.
 Trust me, man, we're all working real hard.
 We're running great every week.
 So at least that's hopefully fun to watch for you guys.
 I had a blast inside the car, lot of sliding around, sideways -- good, hard racing.
 We'll go to the next one, I guess, and try again."

-After finishing third, Logano said he was "proud of what my race team did.
-This Shell/Pennzoil team executed perfectly today.
+After finishing third, Logano said he was proud of what his race team did.
+"This Shell/Pennzoil team executed perfectly today.
 We may not have had the fastest car, we obviously didn’t have the fastest car, but we executed into a top-three finish, and I’m very proud of my team for that.
 We had great pit stops and great calls, so everything worked out well.
 Everyone did their job.
 That’s kind of been our weak point this year is that we haven’t had the speed, but we haven’t been executing perfectly.
 Now it seemed like we executed right and we’ve got to work on our speed now.”

 Not satisfied with a career best fifth-place finish, Elliott said that running in "fifth isn't a contender.
 You've got to be running higher.
 We'll keep working on it."

-After leading 142 of the 334 laps, Truex described finishing sixth as "frustrating."
+After leading 142 of the 334 laps, Truex described finishing sixth as "frustrating".
 He also added that the way it turned out "hurts a little bit and move on and we'll take the positives out of tonight."